 CAGR = 16.96%

-This means the investment grew 16.96% every year for three years for it to grow to INR 4,00,000.
+This means the investment grew 16.96% every year for three years to reach INR 4,00,000.
 In other words, the average return from this mutual fund is 16.96%.
-The absolute return from this investment is 60%.
-But the CAGR is 16.96%.
+The absolute return from this investment is 60%, but the CAGR is 16.96%.

-CAGR enables investors to compare multiple investments and help them plan their financial future.
-Let’s say an investor has an opportunity to invest in stocks and bonds that have a CAGR of 18% and 15%, respectively.
-The investor will choose stocks as it has a higher CAGR when compared to bonds.
+CAGR enables investors to compare multiple investments and helps them plan their financial future.
+Let’s say an investor has an opportunity to invest in stocks and bonds with a CAGR of 18% and 15%, respectively.
+The investor will choose stocks because they have a higher CAGR than bonds.

-Moreover, CAGR can be used to estimate the average growth of an investment.
-Due to market volatility, the investment might grow by 10% one year and grow only by 2% the other year.
-CAGR helps smoothen out the returns and gives a better picture of an investment’s overall growth.
+Moreover, CAGR can be used to estimate an investment’s average growth.
+Due to market volatility, an investment might grow by 10% one year and only by 2% the other year.
+CAGR helps smooth out the returns and gives a better picture of an investment’s overall growth.

-Calculating CAGR can be a time taking process.
-Hence one can use a CAGR calculator to estimate returns from a mutual fund investment.
-Scripbox’s CAGR calculator is a simple online tool that helps in calculating the CAGR of investment to analyze an investment opportunity.
+Calculating CAGR can be a time-consuming process.
+Hence, one can use a CAGR calculator to estimate returns from a mutual fund investment.
+Scripbox’s CAGR calculator is a simple online tool that helps calculate the CAGR of an investment to analyze an investment opportunity.

 Difference Between Absolute Return Vs CAGR

-Investments are made to earn profits.
+Investments are made to earn profits, and understanding what is the difference between absolute return and CAGR is crucial for evaluating investment performance.
 There are different ways to represent returns from an investment.
-Absolute returns is a simple method that helps in determining the return from an investment, irrespective of the period or tenure of the investment.
+Absolute returns are a simple method that helps determine the return from an investment, irrespective of the period or tenure of the investment.
 Absolute returns simply take the initial investment amount and the maturity amount.
-On the other hand, compounded annual growth rate takes into account the investment duration or tenure.
+On the other hand, compounded annual growth rate considers the investment duration or tenure.
 Hence, it gives a more accurate and comparable earnings percentage.

 The formula for Absolute return